adammacleod/dot-for-dbt/README.md

 ## Startup Prompts

-`dot` will prompt you to complete these two tasks unless you already have them configured, have chosen to ignore them, or you run with `--no-prompts`.
+`dot` will prompt you to complete these two tasks unless you already have them configured, have chosen to ignore them, or you run with `--disable-prompts`.
 These two changes help prevent serious problems, and are strongly encouraged.

 You can also suppress all prompts with `--disable-prompts`, eg: `dot build --disable-prompts`.
 This is strongly discouraged, but could be useful for CI jobs.